EsraCebii/Jungle-Memory/README.md

 # JUNGLE MEMORY GAME
-Match 2 same cards and get 50 points.
+Match 2 same cards and earn 50 points.
 If the cards are not the same you will lose 25 points.
 ## Topics
 + Card matching
 + Earn 50 points on matching cards